 Fatal car accident in Paris

-On Saturday, August 30, 1997, Diana and her rumored boyfriend, Egyptian billionaire Emad “Dodi” Fayed, arrived to Paris following a 10-day getaway on the French Riviera.
+On Saturday, August 30, 1997, Diana and her rumored boyfriend, Egyptian billionaire Emad “Dodi” Fayed, arrived in Paris following a ten-day getaway on the French Riviera.
 They dined at the private salon at the Ritz Hotel in Paris.
-Coincidentally, Fayed’s father, Mohammed Al-Fayed, owned the hotel at the time—along with Harrods Department store in London.
+Coincidentally, Fayed’s father, Mohammed Al-Fayed, owned the hotel at the time—along with Harrods, a department store, in London.

-A few minutes past midnight on Sunday, Diana and Fayed left the hotel and got into the Mercedes Benz that was waiting for them, likely to travel to Fayed’s private Parisian estate.
+A few minutes past midnight on Sunday, Diana and Fayed left the hotel and got into the Mercedes Benz that was awaiting them—likely to travel to Fayed’s private Parisian estate.

-Though the posted speed limit was 30 mph, the driver, Henri Paul, reportedly approached the entrance of a road tunnel at Paris’s Pont de l’Alma driving at approximately 70 mph.
+Though the posted speed limit was thirty miles per hour, the driver, Henri Paul, reportedly approached the entrance of a road tunnel at Paris’s Pont de l’Alma with a speed of approximately seventy miles per hour.
 According to reports, Paul lost control of the car and collided into a pillar in the middle of the highway.

 Paul and Fayed were pronounced dead at the scene, and Diana—still alive—was rushed to the Pitie-Salpetriere Hospital.
-Early reports said Diana was suffering from a concussion, broken arm, and cut thigh.
+Early reports said Diana was suffering from a concussion, broken arm, and lacerated thigh.
 However, the princess had also suffered massive chest injuries.
-Operating for two hours, doctors tried, and failed, to get Diana’s heart beating properly again.
+Operating for two hours, doctors tried and failed to get Diana’s heart beating properly again.

 She never regained consciousness.
-Diana passed away from internal bleeding at 4:53 on the morning of August 31, 1997.
+Diana passed away due to internal bleeding at 4:53 a.m. on the morning of August 31, 1997.